-UCLA Anderson has done away with the preamble to this question that in previous years outlined the school’s defining principles and now plunges straight into a forthright request for your career goals.
-And considering you have just 500 words available for this entire essay, we recommend that you exercise this same kind of expediency with your response.
-Avoid going into excessive detail about your past, but be sure to offer enough information to provide context and support for your stated goals so that the progression from one stage of your professional career to the next is clear and reasonable.
+In years past, UCLA Anderson prefaced these questions with a short preamble outlining the school’s defining principles, but now it plunges straight into its blunt queries about applicants’ career goals and fit with its MBA program.
+Considering you have just 300 words with which to cover these topics, we recommend that you exercise the same kind of expediency with your responses.
+Avoid going into excessive detail about your past, but be sure to offer just enough information to provide context and support for your stated goals so that the progression from one stage of your professional career to the next is clear and reasonable.

-The basic components of this essay prompt are elements of a traditional personal statement, so we encourage you to download your free copy of the mbaMission Personal Statement Guide.
+The basic components of these prompts are elements of a traditional personal statement, so we encourage you to download your free copy of the mbaMission Personal Statement Guide.
 In this complimentary publication, we offer a detailed discussion of how to approach such queries and craft an effective essay response, along with multiple illustrative examples.

 And to learn more about UCLA Anderson’s academic program, defining characteristics, crucial statistics, social life, standout faculty members, and other key features, download a copy of the mbaMission Insider’s Guide to the Anderson School of Management, which is also available at no cost.

-Are there any extenuating circumstances in your profile about which the Admissions Committee should be aware?
-Please use your best judgment.
+c) Optional: Are there any extenuating circumstances in your profile about which the Admissions committee should be aware.
 (250 words maximum)

 Here is your opportunity—if needed—to address any lingering questions that an admissions officer might have about your candidacy, such as a poor grade or overall GPA, a low GMAT or GRE score, or a gap in your work experience.
 Do not simply try to fill this space because you fear that not doing so would somehow count against you.
 And however tempted you might be, this is not the place to reuse a strong essay you wrote for another school or to offer an anecdote or two that you were unable to include in your required essay.
 However, if you truly feel that you must emphasize or explain something that would render your application incomplete if omitted, write a very brief piece on this key aspect of your profile.
 We suggest downloading your free copy of the mbaMission Optional Essays Guide, in which we offer detailed advice on deciding whether to take advantage of the optional essay and how best to do so (with multiple sample essays), if needed.

-Reapplicant essay: Please describe your career progress since you last applied and how you have enhanced your candidacy.
-Include updates on short-term and long-term career goals, as well as your continued interest in UCLA Anderson.
-(750 words maximum)
+Reapplicants: (For applicants who applied for the MBA program in the previous two application years.)
+Please describe your career progress since you last applied and how you have enhanced your candidacy.
+Include information on short-term and long-term career goals, as well as your continued interest in UCLA Anderson.
+(500 words maximum)

 Whether you have improved your academic record, received a promotion, begun a new and exciting project, increased your community involvement, or taken on some sort of personal challenge, the key to success with this essay is conveying a very deliberate path of achievement and forward momentum.
 UCLA Anderson wants to know that you have been actively striving to improve yourself and your profile, remain focused on your goals, and have seized available opportunities during the previous year, because an MBA from its program in particular is vital to you.
 The responses to this essay question will vary greatly from one candidate to the next, of course, because each person’s needs and experiences differ.
 We are more than happy to provide one-on-one assistance with this highly personal essay to ensure that your efforts over the past year are presented in the best light possible.